tangowithcode/tango_with_django_2/manuscript/chapter3.md

     $ python manage.py runserver

 	Performing system checks...

 	System check identified no issues (0 silenced).

-	You have unapplied migrations; your app may not work properly until they are applied.
+	You have 14 unapplied migration(s).
+	Your project may not work properly until you apply the migrations for app(s): admin, auth, contenttypes, sessions.

 	Run 'python manage.py migrate' to apply them.

-	October 2, 2016 - 21:45:32
+	February 20, 2018 - 03:46:44
-	Django version 1.9.10, using settings 'tango_with_django_project.settings'
+	Django version 2.0.2, using settings 'tango_with_django_project.settings'
 	Starting development server at http://127.0.0.1:8000/
 	Quit the server with CONTROL-C.